 Amritpal challenges Punjab govt decision, back in HC with plea to attend Parliament

-Day after Delhi high court’s permission to Baramulla MP Engineer Rashid, Khadoor Sahib Lok Sabha member, who is jailed in Assam under NSA, seeks temporary release to attend winter session that begins on December 1.
+On Wednesday, the state government had rejected his representation, reportedly citing potential law and order issues after receiving a report from the police.

-Radical Sikh leader and Lok Sabha MP Amritpal Singh on Friday moved the Punjab and Haryana high court again, seeking temporary release to attend the winter session of Parliament and challenging the Punjab government decision to reject his representation.
+A day after a Delhi court allowed Baramulla MP Engineer Rashid to attend the winter session of the Parliament beginning December 1, Khadoor Sahib MP Amritpal Singh on Friday moved the Punjab and Haryana high court again, seeking temporary release for the same purpose, challenging the Punjab government’s decision to reject his representation.

-Last week, the high court had directed the state government to decide on the Khadoor Sahib MP’s petition seeking temporary release to attend the winter session of Parliament that begins on December 1.
+Last week, the high court had directed the Punjab government to decide on Amritpal’s representation for temporary release.

-On Wednesday, the Punjab government had rejected his representation reportedly citing potential law and order issues after receiving a report from the police.
+On Wednesday, the state government had rejected his representation, reportedly citing potential law and order issues after receiving a report from the police.

-In Friday’s plea, Amritpal challenged the Punjab government’s decision and sought the high court’s intervention seeking parole to attend Parliament.
-In his plea, he also cited the case of Baramulla Awami Ittehad Party MP Engineer Rashid, who was on Thursday permitted by the Delhi high court to attend the winter session.
+In his plea, the Khadoor Sahib MP cited the case of Rashid, who was on Thursday permitted by a special NIA court of Patiala House, New Delhi, to attend the winter session.
+The plea further stated that the Delhi high court had given a similar permission to Rashid in February 2025 as well.

 Amritpal’s lawyer Imaan Singh Khara said that a request for listing the matter for “urgent hearing” was made on Friday morning and the court ordered that it be listed on Monday.